 Financial executives are of central importance to the overall planning, control and success of an organization.
-There are financial implications in virtually all organizational decisions, whether the organization is a business firm, a non-profit organization or a government.
-Every manager must have sufficient knowledge of finance to determine the financial implications of their decisions on the organization.
-With each new innovation in the field of finance- the importance of finance for an organization has grown.
+There are financial implications in virtually all organizational decisions, whether the organization is a business firm, a nonprofit organization or a government.
+With each new innovation in the field of finance the importance of finance for all organizations has grown.
+Every decision maker must have sufficient knowledge of finance to determine the financial implications of their decisions.